Fudgy Cottage Cheese Brownies

 This post may contain affiliate links.
 Please read our disclosure policy.

-These cottage cheese brownies are SO fudgy, full of rich chocolate flavor and are made with nutritious ingredients like whole wheat flour and cottage cheese.
+These cottage cheese brownies are SO fudgy, full of rich chocolate flavor and are made with wholesome ingredients like whole wheat flour and cottage cheese.
 They’re the perfect healthier alternative for your sweet cravings!

 Unlike traditional brownies, these are made with less butter and sugar and some more nutrient-dense simple ingredients like whole wheat flour and cottage cheese.
+Here’s why you’ll love them:

 Want to save this recipe?